 2. Why customer LTV is so important

-3. LTV dictates acceptable CAC
+3. How customer LTV influences CAC

-5. Our secret LTV sauce
+5. Our secret LTV model

-6. Do discounts work against lifetime value?
+6. How do discounts affect customer lifetime value?

-8. Three ways you can extend LTV
+8. Three ways you can extend customer LTV

 What is customer LTV (lifetime value)?

-Why customer LTV is so important
+Why is customer LTV important

-Whether you're a startup or an established company, you need to care about LTV because a successful business model requires that your customer spends more than the cost it took to acquire them.
+Whether you're a startup or an established company, you need to care about customer LTV because a successful business model requires that your customer spends more than the cost it took to acquire them.
 In other words, your LTV must be higher than your CAC (see image above).
 If your LTV is lower than CAC, you are losing money with each new customer.
 If that’s the case, it’s worth dropping everything else you’re doing to reduce your CAC (easier) or improve your LTV (more difficult).
 (Click here to learn more about how to calculate and optimize your CAC.)

 While understanding your LTV relative to your CAC is seemingly obviously important on the surface - LTV tells you what you can afford to spend to acquire a new customer - the metric's importance goes much deeper.
-Specifically, tracking LTV allows you to:
+Specifically, tracking customer LTV allows you to:

 Optimize your LTV/CAC ratio to 3 or higher

 Every quarter you should be managing your LTV/CAC ratio.
-As a benchmark, you want this number to net out to at least 3, meaning for every dollar you put in your SaaS machine you're getting 3 out.
-Depending on tradeoffs (alluded to above), this number may be justifiably lower or hopefully much higher in the aggregate or on a per segment basis.
+As a benchmark, you want this number to net out to at least 3, meaning for every dollar you put in your SaaS machine, you're getting 3 out.
+Depending on tradeoffs (alluded to above), this number may be justifiably lower or hopefully much higher in the aggregate or on a per-segment basis.

-Since LTV is a measure that combines how well you're monetizing (MRR) with how well you're retaining your customers (MRR Churn), LTV can be used to benchmark success across different aspects of customer acquisition.
-Comparing LTV across channels, sales reps, marketing efforts, etc. will give you insight into which aspects you need to eliminate in your process and which you need to put accelerate with more fuel.
+Since customer LTV is a measure that combines how well you're monetizing (MRR) with how well you're retaining your customers (MRR Churn), LTV can be used to benchmark success across different aspects of customer acquisition.
+Comparing LTV across channels, sales reps, marketing efforts, etc. will give you insight into which aspects you need to eliminate in your process and which you need to accelerate with more fuel.

 Determine your best customer personas